union-fashion/home/api-history/index.md

 - There is a mix of RESTish, XMLRPC, GraphQL, SOAP, and other design patterns in use at Union Fashion.
 - There are many different levels of reliability when it comes to APIs that are available at Union Fashion.

-**Mishka** has revealed that a lack of an API-first approach has led to a much higher overhead in operations.
+**Mishka** has revealed that a lack of an API-first approach has led to a much higher overhead in operations, and has slowed the companies ability to compete.

 ## New Projects